-Your projector comes with a full set of features that enable you to control the settings for the image display, video, and audio.
-To get the most out of the projector, read this section for a quick summary of the important features.
+The PowerLite 7000 projector comes with a full set of features that enable you to control the settings for the image display, video, and audio.
+To get the most out of your projector, read this section for a quick summary of the important features.